 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “While anti-inflammatories like ibuprofen may reduce or even delay your periods, there are no guarantees,” says Ob/Gyn Rebecca Russell, MD.
 “And the medicines will likely affect each person differently.”

 Here, she answers common questions about which options are best, and when:

-A: Stopping a period would require a higher dose than any over-the-counter bottle recommends: about 800 milligrams of ibuprofen, every six hours, or 500 milligrams of naproxen, three times a day.
-This would have to be done very regularly.
+While ibuprofen is a strong pain reliever, it would take a high dose to affect your period.
+“Stopping a period would require a higher dose than any over-the-counter bottle recommends: about 800 milligrams of ibuprofen, every six hours, or 500 milligrams of naproxen, three times a day,” says Russell.
+“This would have to be done very regularly.”

-Other options include birth control medications that suppress periods for a couple of months.
+“Other options include birth control medications that can suppress periods for a couple of months,” she says.

-A: We do recommend high-dose anti-inflammatories like ibuprofen to slow down heavy periods.
-They have some potential to help in the short term.
-But they only slow the flow by about 10 to 20 percent.
+“We do recommend high-dose anti-inflammatories like ibuprofen to slow down heavy periods,” says Russell.
+“They have some potential to help in the short term.”
+But Russell advises they will only slow your period flow by about 10% to 20%.

-While we recommend ibuprofen a lot for women with significant cramping, most of them don’t notice major changes in their flow.
+“While we recommend ibuprofen for a lot for women with significant cramping, most of them don’t notice major changes in their flow,” she adds.

-For others, we can’t ever completely stop their periods, but we can slow or delay them.
+“For some, we won’t ever be able to completely stop your period, but we can slow or delay them,” says Russell.